RuleGo RuleGo

 Config

-The config of the rule engine instance Config (opens new window) is a global configuration.
-You can modify the config by the following way:
+The Config (opens new window) of the rule engine instance is a global configuration.
+You can modify the config as follows:

 config := rulego.NewConfig()